 Chin surgery may be recommended for you if you have a lack of underlying structure in the chin.
 This condition, sometimes called "microgenia," can make other features of the face appear relatively large.

 A good candidate for surgery will be capable of understanding the risks and benefits of chin surgery and have realistic expectations about what can be achieved.
 If you have severe microgenia, a chin that is severely inadequate, this procedure may not be indicated.
 The procedure is also not recommended for patients with certain problems of the jaws and teeth.
 During your consultation, Dr. Howrigan can determine if you are a good candidate for chin surgery and recommend alternatives if appropriate.

-Chin surgery is performed through a small incision under the chin.
+Chin surgery in Boston is performed through a small incision under the chin.
 A custom-sized chin implant is inserted under the muscle to restore balance and proportion to the face.
 Chin augmentation is often performed with nasal surgery to improve facial harmony.

 Alloplastic chin implants are made of a variety of materials and come in many different shapes and sizes.
 Some of the common types include silicone rubber (also known as silastic), Goretex, Teflon and Acrylic.